byjg/php-scriptify/docs/terminal.md

 # Interactive PHP Terminal

-The `terminal` command opens an interactive PHP shell (REPL) with your project's autoloader and environment variables pre-loaded.
+The `terminal` command opens an interactive PHP shell (REPL) with your project's autoloader and environment variables preloaded.

 ## Basic Usage